-The University of Glasgow’s broad-based excellence agenda has been recognised by the Research Excellence Framework 2014.
-Our percentage of world-leading research has doubled to 31% since the last assessment in 2008.
+The University of Glasgow’s broad-based excellence agenda was recognised by the Research Excellence Framework 2014.

 The power of our research places us 12th overall in the UK and 2nd in Scotland.
 This is consistent with our place as a world top-100 university.

-The percentage of our research judged to be 'internationally excellent' or better has risen from 56% in 2008 to 81%.
-This improvement has been achieved across all four colleges of the University and reflects a high performance across an exceptionally wide profile.
+The percentage of our research judged to be 'internationally excellent' or better rose to 81%.
+This improvement has been achieved across all four colleges of the University and reflects a high performance across an exceptionally broad profile.

 What is REF?